ProwlEngine/Prowl/Readme.md

 Getting Prowl up and running is super easy!

+**Note: There are no official releases yet so you need to download this repository to use Prowl!**

 ### Prerequisites

 * [Visual Studio Version 17.8.0+](https://visualstudio.microsoft.com/vs/preview/) - Required to support .NET 8